Fighting a losing battle with chronic neck pain Brisbane? We’ve got a plan to help you live pain free.

 - Common causes and symptoms of many neck pain conditions

-- What you should do to reduce neck pain
+- What you should do to reduce pain

 - What you shouldn’t do

-- How to treat chronic neck pain and shoulder tension in a way that lasts – using cutting edge technology such as low level laser, expert deep tissue massage, strengthening for neck pain, ergonomics and too many other techniques to list.
+- How to treat chronic neck pain and shoulder tension in a way that lasts – using cutting edge technology such as low level laser, expert deep tissue massage, strengthening the neck, ergonomics and too many other techniques to list.

 (3 minute reading time)